Azure/azure-sdk-for-js/sdk/core/core-https/documentation/core2.md

 ### Separation of Concerns

-One major goal of this work is to decompose the library into three separate packages: `@azure/core-https`, `@azure/core-client`, and `@azure/core-xml`.
+One major goal of this work is to split the library into three separate packages: `@azure/core-https`, `@azure/core-client`, and `@azure/core-xml`.
 This is to enable smaller dependency graphs and bundles for individual client libraries.

 The first package, `@azure/core-https` will not be AutoRest-specific and is intended to be usable by any client that wants to make requests using a pipeline in a way that follows our SDK design guidelines.